-Parents wishing to volunteer regularly will be required to sign a confidentiality agreement and possible background checks as part of a Diocesan Policy effective Oct.
+Parents wishing to volunteer on a regular basis will be required to sign a confidentiality agreement and possible background checks as part of a Diocesan Policy effective Oct.
 1, 2003.

 ADMINISTRATION 1135-School

 THE HUMAN BODY AS A CONSTITUTIVE ASPECT OF THE HUMAN PERSON